Lacrosse Goalie Throat Protectors: What are your options?

 Warrior also makes a throat protector that works for lacrosse goalies.

 This Warrior throat guard comes in more colors than the Cascade model.
-You can find it in red, blue, clear, yellow, and green.
+You can find it in red, blue, black, clear, yellow, and green.

 The Warrior Goalie Throat Kit is made to fit every helmet on the market today.
 It attaches to your helmet with string or zip ties.